Do people always ask you to repeat what you just said because they didn’t quite catch it the first time?

 It might be pronunciation that’s throwing people off and resulting in them asking you to repeat yourself.

-Different languages may or may not have sounds that exist in English, and vice versa.
+Different languages, like Spanish, may or may not have sounds that exist in English, and vice versa.

 If you’re multilingual or if English isn’t your first language, your listener might not yet be attuned to the linguistic diversity of English.

-And there are variations in pronunciation even within English, such as the differences between English as spoken in Britain and English as spoken in the USA.
+And there are variations in pronunciation even within English, such as the differences between English as spoken in Britain, Wisconsin, Texas, California, and here in Washington DC.

-American English includes pronouncing hard consonants, whereas British English omits them almost entirely.
+American English, generally speaking, includes pronouncing hard consonants, whereas British English omits them almost entirely.

 Book An Appointment At District Speech